-- (1) Election of seven directors to serve on our Board for a term of one year or until their successors are elected and qualified, for which the following are nominees: Thomas M. Wittenschlaeger, Joshua Silverman, Wayne R. Walker, George Devlin, Sebastian Giordano, Zvi Joseph, and Greg Schiffman ("Proposal 1"). - (2) Ratification of the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 ("Proposal 2"). - (3) Such other business as may properly come before the Annual Meeting.
+- (1) Election of seven directors to serve on our Board for a term of one year or until their successors are elected and qualified, for which the following are nominees: Thomas M. Wittenschlaeger, Joshua Silverman, Wayne R. Walker, George Devlin, Sebastian Giordano, Zvi Joseph, and Greg Schiffman ("Proposal 1"). - (2) Approval, on an advisory basis, of the compensation paid to our Named Executive Officers (as defined below) (say-on-pay) ("Proposal 2"). - (3) Ratification of the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023 ("Proposal 3"). - (4) Such other business as may properly come before the Annual Meeting.